 OpenGeode-core.
 Install them using pip:

 Follow these steps to use OpenGeode bindings:

 - Open a Python script or a Jupyter notebook.

 - Import OpenGeode bindings:

-- Use any OpenGeode objects, methods and functions
+- Use any OpenGeode objects, methods, and functions, for example:

 That's all!
 You are now ready to work with OpenGeode bindings.